Shilldon/SENSite/README - Testing.md

 - Buttons appearing offscreen
 - Incorrect instructions for literacy test
 - Relabelling buttons for better user experience and to avoid confusion
+- Adding interpretation of results graph for tests